tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 057.md

 - Arken sends in his echo for scouting out the area.
 He sees 3 [[Protean Abomination]] and about 5 [[Gibbering Mouthers]] in the area
 - The tower is about 150 feet wide and has been smashed apart roughly 2/3 of the way up.
 The top of the tower hovers above, defying gravity.
 Between the sections there are pieces of floating debree.
 Eldritch lightning fills the area.
 - Arken did not successfully scout out any sort of entrance to get into the tower.
+- We head to the Library
+	- Keth finds paper and ink
+	- Silas finds a tale of someone who came to Drakkenheim when the city was young, 600-700 years ago.
+This was a passing tale that the entire city was centered around the inscrutable tower, when nothing else in the city was more than a story or two tall.
+		- Digging further he finds a book on ruins.
+This book details that this is a building, as far as anyone knows, has always been here.
+This building predates Drakkenheim, predating the Amethyst Academy.
+The initial founding of the city was around this tower.
+No real record has ever been found of its construction.
+		- It's one of three widely known strongholds of the Amethyst Academy.
+-